+Parent Purchase of Materials

+Principals shall, when requested by parents of students enrolled in their schools, sell to such parents any instructional materials used in the school.

+A. Each school principal shall establish an account within the internal funds for Purchase and Sale of Textbooks (General Public).

+B. A parent desiring to purchase a textbook is expected to make payment in advance, all checks being made payable to the school.

+C. The purchase price shall be the state contract price plus fifteen percent (15%) for shipping.

+D. Upon receipt of the cash or check from the parent, the school shall issue a school purchase order to the Florida Textbook Depository, listing quantity, code number, and title.

+E. Upon receipt of the materials the parent shall be notified.

+F. The invoice for payment shall be paid from the account established in (a), above.
+At the end of the school year, any funds left from the fifteen percent (15%) shipping charge shall become discretionary with the principal.

+G. Prohibited from sale to parents are all teacher editions, guides, keys, etc. (i.e., any materials not normally used by students).

 Use of State Instructional Materials Flexibility Funds

-The appropriate department(s) of the division of curriculum and instruction may approve up to fifty percent (50%) of the instructional materials allocation fund to purchase instructional materials not included on the State adopted list.
-Individual school expenditures in excess of fifty percent (50%), up to the District amount provided by law, may be approved by the Assistant Superintendent for High School Education and Workforce Development.
-The division of curriculum and instruction shall define "instructional materials" and establish procedures for the evaluation, selection, and use of non-adopted materials.
+The appropriate department(s) of the division of Teaching and Learning may approve up to fifty percent (50%) of the instructional materials allocation fund to purchase instructional materials not included on the State adopted list.
+Individual school expenditures in excess of fifty percent (50%), up to the District amount provided by law, may be approved by the Associate Superintendent for Teaching and Learning.
+The division of Teaching and Learning shall define "instructional materials" and establish procedures for the evaluation, selection, and use of non-adopted materials.

-Instructional Materials Defined

-Instructional materials are defined as items having intellectual content that by design serve as a major tool or assist in the instruction of a subject or course.
-These items may be available in bound, unbound, kit, or package form and may consist of hardback or softback textbooks, consumables, learning laboratories, manipulatives, computer software, but are not electronic or computer hardware, even if such hardware is bundled with software or other electronic media, not equipment or supplies.
-Included are the following: State-adopted textbooks and ancillary materials, non-adopted related materials that accompany State-adopted texts, books, library and reference books not included on the State adopted list; documents, photographs, maps, charts, globes, recordings, slides, transparencies, pre-recorded audio and videotapes, laser discs, CD-ROM discs, computer software, films, filmstrips or science laboratory materials; including an allocation for the repair and renovation of textbooks and library books; but shall not include furniture, calculators, audio-visual, office and/or other equipment or teaching supplies.
-Teaching supplies (not to be purchased with flexibility funds) are those classroom, office, audio-visual, or library non-published supply items of an expendable nature, such as chalk, paper, ink, pens, paint brushes, projection lamps, laminating films, blank cassettes, and library cards.

-Evaluation and County Adoption of Instructional Materials
+Evaluation and District Adoption of Instructional Materials

-The appropriate subject area supervisor, under the respective assistant Superintendent for curriculum and instruction, shall appoint committees to evaluate materials for county adoption and work with the supervisor of instructional materials to obtain samples, train committees, and publicize adoptions.
+The appropriate content specialist, under the Associate Superintendent for Teaching and Learning, shall appoint committees to evaluate materials for District adoption and work with the program coordinator of instructional materials to obtain samples, train committees, and publicize adoptions.
 These committees should include parents, community representatives, and school personnel.

-These committees shall, in accordance with the procedure established by the Curriculum and Instruction Division, evaluate instructional materials which have not been used previously in the county to determine their appropriateness and usability in the schools before such materials are requisitioned.
-Evaluations will consider the Sunshine State Standards, Grade Level Expectations, and District Strategic Directions.
+These committees shall, in accordance with the procedure established by the Teaching and Learning Division, evaluate instructional materials which have not been used previously in the district to determine their appropriateness and usability in the schools before such materials are requisitioned.
+Evaluations will consider the Florida Standards and District Strategic Directions.

-Following such evaluations, a list of county recommended and adopted instructional materials shall be prepared by April 15th of each school year for use during the following school year.
+Following such evaluations, a list of District recommended and adopted instructional materials shall be prepared by April 15th of each school year for use during the following school year.

-Normally, only those instructional materials which have been county recommended and county adopted shall be requisitioned for use in this school system.
-School faculties should align their instructional materials purchasing plan with their school improvement plan, Florida's System of School Improvement and Accountability, and the District Strategic Plan.
-The school will endeavor to communicate the plan to all stakeholders including School Advisory Councils.
-A waiver from the District's instructional materials recommendations may be requested by following procedures established by the Curriculum and Instruction Division.
+Normally, only those instructional materials which have been District recommended and District adopted shall be requisitioned for use in this school system.
+A waiver from the District's instructional materials recommendations may be requested by following procedures established by the Teaching and Learning Division.
 By April 1st of each year the District will notify the Department of Education of the District’s plan for purchasing State adopted materials as required by State statute.